Ten Years Anniversary (Part 2 of 2)

 The worst of expired foods would be Leaching fruits and/or vegetables largely composed of water.
 The more water and more vitamin C content there is, I’d avoid.
 And avoid anything that is “green” in their discolouration ~ particularly potatoes.

-Surrounding money, (one of the main overarching themes of this channel since its working beginnings in 2014) I remain both objectivist and realist.
-“Money”, is the largest deciding and approval factor at dictating your co-existence within society.
-Without you are not able to access:
+Surrounding money (one of the main overarching themes of this channel since beginnings in 2014) I remain both objectivist and realist.
+“Money”, is the largest approval factor at dictating your co-existence in society.
+Without it, you are not able to access:

 1. Security (and stability).

-2. Options: to what I want and need.
-Not just “options” but essential “contingents”.
-More stability beforehand? even better.
+2. Options: to wants and needs.
+Not just “options” but “contingents”.
+More stability beforehand?
+Even better.

 4. And finally four Scientific autonomy: for me to keep learning what I can uncover, about myself.